Introduction

 Interviewers typically ask this question to avoid admitting candidates who will choose another school when the opportunity presents itself.
 While business schools understand and expect you to apply to different schools, every school ultimately wants to know that they are your first choice.

 Some interviewers will ask this question to better understand how you are selecting the schools that you are applying to; for example, are you applying to schools based on ranking or some other factor.
+Keep this in mind when you give your answers and most importantly, be honest.
+You want to show that the choices that you made are backed by thoughtful consideration and careful research.

 In your answer, also state that the school you are interviewing with is an excellent choice among the schools you have applied to and provide a specific element of the program that sets them apart.
-While Stern could also provide me with a strong finance education, CBS remains my number 1 choice due to its unique value investing program.”
-No matter what answer you give for this question, remember that your answer will reassure you that you are serious about your prospective school.
+Karen Hamou, a Columbia Business School alum and former Deloitte recruiting lead, provides a sample answer to this question:

 Personal Questions